 Strengthening Government Email Security with Behavioral Intelligence

 Government agencies need cybersecurity solutions that work within operational and resource constraints.
-Threats continue to evolve, but most still arrive through the same channel: email.
-Behavioral email security gives agencies a way to detect subtle threats by understanding how communication normally works and flagging what doesn’t belong.
+Threats continue to evolve — from AI-generated spear phishing to nation-state-backed supply chain compromise — but most still arrive through the same channel: email.
+Behavioral email security gives agencies a way to detect subtle threats by understanding how communication normally works and flagging what doesn't belong.

 Abnormal helps government teams build this visibility without disrupting mail flow or overloading analysts.
-The platform integrates with Microsoft 365 or Google Workspace through secure APIs, passively observes communication patterns, and identifies behavioral anomalies that indicate risk.
-It helps detect vendor impersonation, account compromise, and policy bypass attempts—all with context that supports faster, more confident decisions.
+The platform integrates with Microsoft 365 or Google Workspace through secure APIs, passively observes communication patterns, and identifies behavioral anomalies that indicate risk — including vendor impersonation, account compromise, and policy bypass attempts — with the context that supports faster, more confident decisions.
+For agencies managing sensitive data and mission-critical services under active zero trust and FISMA obligations, it offers a practical path to improved detection and reduced response time.

 Request a demo to see how Abnormal can help you today.